 Each main category of dental device varies in both permanence and cost, but which one you choose depends on many factors, which vary by individual patient.
 So while you may not know which solution is best for your mouth without speaking to your dentist, knowing as much as you can about each appliance can help you make an informed decision when it’s time to decide.

 The next option for tooth replacement is a bridge.
 A bridge is a permanent device that “bridges” across the space that is missing the tooth.
 The bridge is secured to the mouth by creating two crowns on the teeth, flanking the space created by the missing tooth.
 The crowns then fit onto the two shaved down teeth, with a third, center tooth that is attached to the abutting crowns.
 This creates the appearance of successive, natural teeth.
 Because the bridge is permanently secured to the two crowned teeth, it is considered a permanent device, which cannot be removed for cleaning.
 A bridge is treated just as you would natural teeth, taking care to floss between crowned teeth to avoid gum infection.
 A bridge is a great solution for patients with a healthy mouth who are only missing a few teeth.
-Bridges are more expensive than dentures, but many patients prefer them because they are permanent.

 Dental Implants are the Cadillac of the cosmetic dentistry world.
 These permanent tooth replacements consist of a metal post that is secured to the jawbone beneath the gums, and an artificial crown tooth that screws on top.
 After the post sets in the bone and heals, your dentist can then attach the artificial tooth or crown directly onto the post.
 Because the post is set into your jawbone, the implant is considered permanent.
 The tooth looks natural and sits on the gum the same way a regular crown does.
-According to George, the downside to implants is that they cost more than bridges and dentures and require the patient to have healthy gums and jaw bones to be a good candidate.

 “Even under the best conditions, there is still a chance that dental implants may not ‘take’ and the post may not stay secured to the jawbone,” George said.